tanakrit-d/sideloading-source-docs/README.md

 The script will automatically add new versions to the source, strip tags from versions, purge news items for unavailable releases, and provide links to the new releases among other things.

+You'll find the values used to populate `news` items in [config.json](repo/config.json]) which are loaded when the script executes.

+The initial values in the source (excluding ["versions"] and ["news"]) will need to be manually populated when initially settings this up, as they do not pull from `config.json` and are essentially static.

 ## Sideloading Source

 An AltStore/Feather/SideStore compatible source is just a `.json` file that the app can read.